Chrome plating: Hard

-Modern "engineered coatings" do not suffer such drawbacks, which often price hard chrome out due to labor costs alone.
+Modern engineered coatings do not suffer such drawbacks, which often price hard chrome out due to labor costs alone.
 Hard chrome replacement technologies outperform hard chrome in wear resistance, corrosion resistance, and cost.
-Rockwell hardness 80 is not extraordinary for such materials.
-Using spray deposition, uniform thickness that often requires no further polishing or machining is a standard feature of modern engineered coatings.
-These coatings are often composites of polymers, metals, and ceramic powders or fibers as proprietary embodiments protected by patents or as trade secrets, and thus are usually known by brand names.
+Hardness up to 80 HRC is not extraordinary for such materials.
+Modern engineered coatings applied using spray deposition can form layers of uniform thickness that often require no further polishing or machining.
+These coatings are often composites of polymers, metals, and ceramic powders or fibers as proprietary formulas protected by patents or as trade secrets, and thus are usually known by brand names.

 Hard chromium plating is subject to different types of quality requirements depending on the application; for instance, the plating on hydraulic piston rods are tested for corrosion resistance with a salt spray test.

 Automotive use

-Most bright decorative items affixed to cars are referred to as "chrome", meaning steel that has undergone several plating processes to endure the temperature changes and weather that a car is subject to outdoors.
-However, the term passed on to cover any similar-looking shiny decorative auto parts, including silver plastic trim pieces in casual terminology.
+Most bright decorative items affixed to cars are referred to as "chrome", meaning steel that has undergone several plating processes to protect it from weathering and moisture but the term passed on to cover any similar-looking shiny decorative auto parts, including silver plastic trim pieces in casual terminology.
 Triple plating is the most expensive and durable process, which involves plating the steel first with copper and then nickel before the chromium plating is applied.

 Prior to the application of chrome in the 1920s, nickel electroplating was used.
-In the short production run prior to the US entry into the Second World War, the government banned plating to save chromium and automobile manufacturers painted the decorative pieces in a complementary color.
+In the short production run prior to the US entry into World War II, the government banned plating to save chromium and automobile manufacturers painted the decorative pieces in a complementary color.
 In the last years of the Korean War, the US contemplated banning chrome in favor of several cheaper processes (such as plating with zinc and then coating with shiny plastic).

 In 2007, a Restriction of Hazardous Substances Directive (RoHS) was issued banning several toxic substances for use in the automotive industry in Europe, including hexavalent chromium, which is used in chrome plating.
 However, chrome plating is metal and contains no hexavalent chromium after it is rinsed, so chrome plating is not banned.